 Initially, Fabletics focused exclusively on women’s activewear and athleisure.
 In June 2015, Fabletics launched its “FL2” lineup for men.
 The company has become a true omnichannel retailer, opening brick-and-mortar stores beginning in the fall of 2015 in the United States.

-Fabletics can be a good value and there are plenty of reviews that swear to their quality.
+Fabletics can be a good value and there are plenty of reviews that swear to their quality, making it an interesting lululemon dupe.
 The wrinkle is that Fabletics offers a hybrid subscription retail model, which can be confusing at first blush.

 The company provides heavy incentives for customers to subscribe to Fabletics VIP Membership program.